mohammad-zarifiyan/laravel-chart

 Implementation

 First you need to give trait MohammadZarifiyan\LaravelChart\Traits\HasChart to your model.
-Then use the exportForChart method to extract the information.
+Then use the exportForChart method to extract the data.

 1. The first parameter of this method must be an instance of Carbon\CarbonPeriod that specifies the beginning and end of the total time period.

-2. The second parameter of this method must be a closure whose first parameter is an instance of Illuminate\Database\Eloquent\Builder and the second parameter is an instance of Carbon\CarbonPeriod.
-In this closure, you must apply conditions to the Illuminate\Database\Eloquent\Builder that limit the data to the time period given by Carbon\CarbonPeriod and then return the desired information for your chart.
+2. The second parameter of this method must be a closure that its first parameter is an instance of Illuminate\Database\Eloquent\Builder and its second parameter is an instance of Carbon\CarbonPeriod.
+In this closure, you must apply conditions to the Illuminate\Database\Eloquent\Builder that limit the data to the time period given by Carbon\CarbonPeriod and then return the desired data for your chart.

-The result of this method is a collection that includes the information you returned in the closure and you can use them in your charts.
+The result of exportForChart method is an instance of Illuminate\Support\Collection that includes the data you returned in the closure, so you can use them in your charts.

 Example